 Canada - Tunisia Relations

 Canada and Tunisia established diplomatic relations in 1957.
-The bilateral relationship is cordial and both countries are members of La Francophonie.
-There are approximately 15,000-20,000 Canadians of Tunisian origin in Canada, residing mainly in Quebec.
-Canada is a top destination for international education and attracts close to 2000 Tunisian students annually.
+The two countries enjoy excellent bilateral relations and are both members of La Francophonie.
+In 2016, Tunisian diaspora in Canada represented close to 20,000 people residing mainly in Quebec.
+Canada is a top destination for international education and attracts close to 2,000 Tunisian students annually.

-Although Canada and Tunisia lack a bilateral extradition treaty, both are parties to the UN Convention against Corruption (UNCAC) and the UN Convention against Transnational Organised Crime (UNTOC), which permit extradition in accordance with Canadian law and the Charter of Rights and Freedoms.
-Canada has also introduced the Freezing Assets of Corrupt Foreign Officials (Tunisia and Egypt) Act, which gives effect to written requests from the Tunisian government to freeze assets placed in Canadian financial institutions by senior officials of the former regime, as well as their family members and associates.
+Although Canada and Tunisia lack a bilateral extradition treaty, both are parties to the UN Convention against Corruption (UNCAC) and the UN Convention against Transnational Organized Crime (UNTOC), which permit extradition in accordance with Canadian law and the Charter of Rights and Freedoms.
+Canada has also introduced the law on Freezing Assets of Corrupt Foreign Officials and the Freezing Assets of Corrupt Foreign Officials Act (Tunisia), which gives effect to written requests from the Tunisian government to freeze assets placed in Canadian financial institutions by senior officials of the former regime, as well as their family members and associates.

 Although commercial relations between Canada and Tunisia are relatively modest, Canada is committed to pursuing new opportunities to deepen business ties and expand investment in Tunisia.
 Tunisia presents notable commercial opportunities for Canada in the infrastructure, consulting engineering services, agriculture, education, information and communication technology and green technology sectors.
 Our two countries have begun negotiating a Foreign Investment Promotion and Protection Agreement (FIPA).
-In 2015, our bilateral merchandise trade with Tunisia totalled C$212.4 million.
-Tunisia ranked 81st among Canada’s bilateral trading partners in 2015.
-Tunisia is one of the priority countries identified in Canada’s Global Markets Action Plan and Canada’s International Education Strategy.
+In 2016, our bilateral merchandise trade with Tunisia totaled $196.7 million.
+Tunisia ranked 81st among Canada’s bilateral trading partners in 2016.
+Tunisia is one of the priority countries identified in Canada’s International Education Strategy.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .